 Then, add your sauce.
 If you’re still wondering which sauces and dressings at Subway are vegan, you have a few to choose from, such as: yellow mustard, deli brown mustard, mustard seed spread, oil and vinegar, Subway vinaigrette, sweet onion sauce, and fat-free Italian dressing.
 Other vegan options available at Subway include the black bean soup, which is available at select locations.
 There are also packaged snacks, such as apple slices and chips.

 As of right now in the U.S., Subway does not offer a vegan cheese option.
 However, if you’re eating fresh (and vegan) over in the U.K., you have a few more options.
 According to LiveKindly, U.K. Subways not only offer dairy-free cheese, but they also have Cheese Toasted Bites, which can be made vegan with non-dairy cheese by request.

 Subway seems to have better options abroad.

-Depending on the location of your Subway, vegans have several options while eating at this fast-food joint.
-In some limited locations — particularly not in the U.S. — vegans have the option of ordering Cheese Toasted Bites made with non-dairy cheese, the vegan falafel, the Malibu Greek sub (a falafel-esque patty paired with finely chopped veggies), the Italian Black Bean sub (a spicy black bean veggie patty on a sub), and the Sweet Riblet sub (a BBQ-sauce, plant-based “riblet”).
+In limited locations outside the U.S., vegans have the option of ordering Cheese Toasted Bites made with non-dairy cheese, the vegan falafel, the Malibu Greek sub (a falafel-esque patty paired with finely chopped veggies), the Italian Black Bean sub (a spicy black bean veggie patty on a sub), and the Sweet Riblet sub (a BBQ-sauce, plant-based “riblet”).